-- Can filter data views, has a charts and map function that can be used with filters - · Can be used offline if you host on a standalone computer - Users can run their own instances - · Open source - Offered in Arabic, Bahasa Indonesia, English, Khmer, Spanish, and Turkish - Huridocs will host the data for NGOs that don't have the technical capability for \$500 USD per year and include default SSL encryption of communications, installation of patches and bug fixes, and daily offline backups of the database.
+OPENEVSYS HTTP://OPENEVSYS.WPENGINE.COM/ OpenEvsys is a database Can filter data views, has a charts and map function that can be used with filters Can be used offline if you host on a standalone computer tool, created in 2009, primarily used for Users can run their own instances recording information, .
+Open source Offered in Arabic, Bahasa Indonesia, Chinese, English, Estonian, French, Georgian, German, Hungarian, browsing, retrieving data points, and analyzing data.
+Italian, Khmer, Russian, Serbian, Spanish and Turkish Huridocs will host the data for NGOs that don't have the technical capability for \$500 USD per year and include default SSL encryption of communications, installation of patches and bug fixes, and daily offline backups of the database.